serialkiller/TestApp/README.md

   ## Setup

-  1. Get your OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)
+  1. Get your API key from your preferred AI service provider
   2. Enter your API key when prompted in the app
   3. Start chatting!